bfwid/cloud_dev_capstone/README.md

 **Response**

-Nothing returned in JSON format.
+204 No Content.

-#### Get Signed URL for Uploading an Image
+### Get Signed URL for Uploading an Image

 **Format**